Malta – World War 2. First visit to maltagc70? CLICK HERE

 OPERATIONS REPORTS THURSDAY 24 JULY 1941

 ROYAL NAVY Operation Substance arrived safely, less Leinster, who had run ashore at Gibraltar.
 Sydney Star torpedoed, but arrived safely, drawing 40 feet forward.
 Farndale remained behind with condenser trouble.
 Captain Wright, Royal Navy, sailed for United Kingdom.
 830 Squadron maintained continuous anti-submarine patrol over Operation Substance from daylight.
 1 of 4 Swordfish on anti-submarine patrol force landed in the sea due to engine failure and was lost; the crew were rescued.
-HM Submarine Upright attacked a floating dock which was proceeding in tow around Cape Spartivent to the westward.
+HM Submarine Upright attacked a floating dock which was proceeding in tow around Cape Spartivento to the westward.

 AIR HQ Departures 1 Wellington.
 69 Squadron Maryland reconnaissance Taranto, Trapani, Palermo, Messina.
 2 Fulmars patrolling Pantelleria to Sicily covering the convoy.
-6 Marylands patrol Marittimo Island to Cape Carbonara from dawn to 1630 hrs covering convoy.
+6 Marylands patrol Marettimo Island to Cape Carbonara from dawn to 1630 hrs covering convoy.
 9 Beaufighters escorting British convoy from the west to Malta.

 NORTHERN INFANTRY BRIGADE Central Infantry Brigade formed out of 1st Bn Cheshire Regiment, 2nd Bn Royal West Kent Regiment and 11th Bn Lancashire Fusiliers.

 4th Bn THE BUFFS (ROYAL EAST KENT REGIMENT) 30 Maltese recruits posted to Battalion for training.